sajjadGG/book-python/database/sqlalchemy/connection-uri.rst

-Modern versions of SQLite support an alternative system of connecting using a driver level URI, which has the advantage that additional driver-level arguments can be passed including options such as "read only".
-The SQLite-level "URI" is kept as the "database" portion of the SQLAlchemy url (that is, following a slash):
+Modern versions of SQLite support an alternative system of connecting using a driver level URI, which has the advantage that additional driver-level arguments can be passed including options such as 'read only'.
+The SQLite-level 'URI' is kept as the 'database' portion of the SQLAlchemy url (that is, following a slash):

 >>> DATABASE = 'sqlite:///file:path/to/myfile.db?uri=true&mode=ro'